 Several brands, such as VIM & VIGR and Rejuva, provide fashionable, trendy solutions for both women and men.
-Moreover, several celebrities such as Jessica Alba wears compression socks when they travel.
+Moreover, several celebrities such as Jessica Alba wears travel support socks when they travel.
 Apart from flight trips, they are ideal for hiking, skiing, and other outdoor sports that need you to be on your feet all day.

 It takes a little skill to put on compression socks if you have never done it before.
 Grasping the toe and folding the remainder of the stock inside out is the best method to put them on.